TheOtherRolesAU/TheOtherRoles/README.md

 The **special interactions** with the Shifter are noted in the chapters of the respective roles.\
 \
 **NOTE:**
-- If the Shifter takes over a role, his new cooldowns will start at the maximum cooldown of the ability
+- If the Shifter takes over a role, their new cooldowns will start at the maximum cooldown of the ability
 - One time use abilities (e.g. shielding a player or engineer sabotage fix) can only used by one player in the game (i.e. the Shifter can only use them, if the player they exchanged roles with have not used them before)